 4. Speakers/faculty must make their travel and housing arrangements independently.
-ICS-US does not have the means to act as a travel agent for speakers/faculty.
-For 2021 our host venue is the InterContinental Airport Hotel located in Minneapolis, MN.
-All meeting participants, including speakers/faculty, should attempt to stay at InterContinental and utilize the room block that has been secured for the program.
-Not staying at the InterContinental in our designated room block will have a negative impact on the overall financial outcome of the meeting.
+ICSUS does not have the means to act as a travel agent for speakers/faculty.
+For 2023 our host venue is the Wyndham Historic District hotel located in Philadelphia, PA.
+All meeting participants, including speakers/faculty, should attempt to stay at Wyndham and utilize the room block that has been secured for the program.
+Not staying at the Wyndham in our designated room block will have a negative impact on the overall financial outcome of the meeting.

-HOTEL RESERVATION DEADLINE IS Monday, May 24, 2021.
-After that date rates & availability can no longer be guaranteed.
+HOTEL RESERVATION DEADLINE IS Friday, March 22, 2024.
+After that date, rates & availability can no longer be guaranteed.
 Make your arrangements as soon as possible to guarantee your accommodations.
-Special nightly rates starting at $159 have been negotiated for participants.
-To ensure you receive our special room rate, please identify yourself as an attendee of the International College of Surgeons – 2021 Annual Surgical Update, when making your reservations.
+Special nightly rates starting at $199 have been negotiated for participants.
+To ensure you receive our special room rate, please identify yourself as an attendee of the International College of Surgeons – 2024 Annual Surgical Update, when making your reservations.

-For general information about the InterContinental click HERE
+For general information about the Wyndham Historic District Hotel or to reserve a room click HERE

-5. For educational sessions (symposia or workshops) that may have received specific financial support through an unrestricted educational grant, invited Faculty may negotiate reimbursement of expenses, but only with prior approval by the program producer and executive offices of ICS-US.
+5. For educational sessions (sponsored symposia or workshops only) that may have received specific financial support through an unrestricted educational grant, invited Faculty may negotiate reimbursement of expenses, but only with prior approval by the program producer and executive offices of ICSUS.
 The following guidelines for expense reimbursement should be noted:

 - Travel and housing expenses will not be advanced under any circumstances.